 Managing your finances and budgeting for success is a full-time job.
-It requires frequent monitoring of your credit score, watching accounts for money coming in and out, making changes to what you are spending and where, answering an abundance of phone calls, and – of course – making tough decisions.
+It requires frequent monitoring of your credit score, watching accounts for money coming in and out, making changes to what you are spending and where, answering an abundance of phone calls, examining your credit fixing options and – of course – making tough decisions.
 Sometimes, our choices are wise at the moment and then require a change of direction later in life.
 One of these decisions that some individuals make when taking control of their financial health includes voluntary repossession of a vehicle.

 Voluntary repossession is deciding to return a vehicle to the lender if the individual has determined that they cannot afford the payments.
 Often, this is done when a mandatory repossession is possible.
 When deciding that voluntary repossession is the right move, the individual will call their lender and explain the situation – offering the vehicle back in exchange for a cease in future payments.
 Any owed fees will still require payment, however, and a deficiency balance will be negotiated – which is the difference between how much is currently left on the loan and how much the vehicle was worth at the time of sale.